Clivia: Taxonomy

 It was published by John Lindley in 1828 with Clivia nobilis Lindl. as the type species.
 It was named in honor of Charlotte Percy (née Clive), Duchess of Northumberland (1787–1866), who was for a time the governess of the future Queen Victoria.

 Evolution and phylogeny

 Six genera have been placed in the tribe Haemantheae; all are found in Africa.
 Molecular phylogenetic analysis carried out in 2004 showed that the tribe is monophyletic (i.e. it contains all the descendants of a single common ancestor).
 Four species of Clivia were included in the analysis:

 The bulbless Clivia and Cryptostephanus appear to occupy a basal position within the clade.
 Meerow and Clayton suggest that a forest understorey habitat, associated with the absence of bulbs and the presence of fruits which are berries, may have been a factor in the evolutionary divergence of the Haemantheae clade from the rest of the subfamily Amaryllidoideae.

 Species

-As of January 2012, six species are recognized by the World Checklist of Selected Plant Families:
+As of December 2025, six species are recognized by Plants of the World Online: